tlepple/data_origination_workshop/README.md

 ```
 ---

-###  Let's create some topics for our data generator:
+#####  Let's create some topics for our data generator using the CLI:

 ```
 rpk topic create dgCustomer
 rpk topic create dgTxn
 ```
+---

+####  Data Generator:

-####  Run the data generator and load some fake data to our 2 new topics.
+I have written a data generator CLI application and included it in this workshop to simplify creating some realistic data for us to explore.

+---

+#####  Data Generator Notes:

-The data generator is written in python and accepts 3 integer parameters.
+The data generator is written in python and accepts 3 integer parameters:
   *  An integer value for the `customer key`.
   *  An integer value for the N number of groups to produce in small batches.
   *  An integer value for N number of times to loop until it will exit the script.

-####  Call the Data Generator:
+#####  Call the Data Generator:

 ```
 cd ~/datagen